 I've owned multiple iPhones, iPads, iPods and MacBooks over the past decade.
-I wore a first-generation Apple Watch and now sport the Series 2 on a regular basis, when I'm not testing other wearable devices.
+I wore a first-generation Apple Watch and then a Series 2.
 The Apple Watch Series 3 with LTE is the first Apple device I've used that didn't just work out of the box.
-And while I did eventually get it running, other issues — as well as its high price — make this connected watch a tough sell.
+And while I did eventually get it running, other issues — as well as its high price — make this connected watch a tougher sell than the non-LTE version.

 The Promise — and Reality — of LTE

 A smartwatch aims to put easy access to your smartphone on your wrist.
 But cellular connectivity has the potential to remove your phone from the equation altogether.
-Early criticisms of the Apple Watch were that it leaned too heavily on the phone for basic tasks.
-Software updates and faster processors have made that less of an issue — now the watch can run apps natively and access Wi-Fi networks that your iPhone has connected to in the past.
+Early criticism of the Apple Watch included that it leaned too heavily on the phone for basic tasks.
+Software updates and faster processors have made that less of an issue; now, the watch can run apps natively and access Wi-Fi networks that your iPhone has connected to in the past.
 But it still requires your phone to be its relay device for phone calls and notifications, and it can't do much when your iPhone is out of range and there are no known Wi-Fi networks around.

-Even though I knew the watch couldn't replace my iPhone, I still had high hopes.
-Those were dashed as soon as I unboxed the device.
+But even though I knew the watch couldn't replace my iPhone, I still had high hopes.
+Those floated down to earth as soon as I unboxed the device.

 The Series 3 pairs to your iPhone the same way past generations did, with a dynamic image on the watch face that you scan with your iPhone camera.
 That part is just as seamless as usual.
 But then I got to the part where I had to activate the watch's cellular connectivity.